cloudfoundry-incubator/cflocal/README.md

 ## Security Notes

-* Service forwarding tunnels are not active during staging
+* Forwarded services (`-f`) are not reachable during staging
-* Containers are never exported with remote service credentials
+* Images are never exported with remote service credentials
 * Service credentials from remote apps are never stored in local.yml
-* CF Local should not be used to download untrusted CF applications
+* CF Local should not be used to download untrusted Cloud Foundry applications
 * CF Local is not intended for production use and is offered without warranty

 ## TODO